Supersonic airfoils: Supersonic wing design

 Years of research and experience with the unusual conditions of supersonic flow have led to some interesting conclusions about airfoil design.
 Considering a rectangular wing, the pressure at a point P with coordinates (x,y) on the wing is defined only by the pressure disturbances originated at points within the upstream Mach cone emanating from point P. As result, the wing tips modify the flow within their own rearward Mach cones.
 The remaining area of the wing does not suffer any modification by the tips and can be analyzed with two-dimensional theory.
 For an arbitrary planform the supersonic leading and trailing are those portions of the wing edge where the components of the freestream velocity normal to the edge are supersonic.
 Similarly the subsonic leading and trailing are those portions of the wing edge where the components of the free stream velocity normal to the edge are subsonic.

 Delta wings have supersonic leading and trailing edges; in contrast arrow wings have a subsonic leading edge and a supersonic trailing edge.

 When designing a supersonic airfoil two factors that must be considered are shock and expansion waves.
 Whether a shock or expansion wave is generated at different locations along an airfoil depends on the local flow speed and direction along with the geometry of the airfoil.

 Summary

 Aerodynamic efficiency for supersonic aircraft increases with thin section airfoils with sharp leading and trailing edges.
-Swept wings where the leading edge is subsonic have the advantage of reducing the wave drag component at supersonic flight speeds; however experiments show that the theoretical benefits are not always attained due to separation of the flow over the surface of the wing; however this can be corrected with design factors.
-Double-Wedge and Bi-convex airfoils are the most common designs used in supersonic flights.
-Wave drag is the simplest and most important component of the drag in supersonic flow flight regions.
-For the optimized aircraft nearly 60% of its drag is skin friction drag, little over 20% is induced drag, and slightly under 20% is wave drag, hence less than 30% of the drag is due to lift.
+Swept wings where the leading edge is subsonic have the advantage of reducing the wave drag component at supersonic speeds; however experiments show that the theoretical benefits are not always attained due to separation of the flow over the surface of the wing; however this can be corrected with design factors.
+Double-Wedge and Bi-convex airfoils are the most common airfoils used for supersonic aircraft.